 (1 row)

-The third transaction uses the function pg_current_snapshot
+The third transaction uses the pg_current_snapshot

-So, what happened to the still pending transactions 5062310
+So, what happened to the still-pending transactions 5062310

 and 5062311